-The answer is both yes and no. This is because reckless driving is based on how you are driving at a given time while DUI involves your condition while you are driving.
+The answer is both yes and no. This is because reckless driving is based on how you drive at a given time, while DUI involves your condition while driving.
 Both charges are incredibly serious in Virginia and deserve discussion.
 Below, you will find examples of situations where both can be charged and where only DUI can be charged.

 What is a Lesser Included Offense?